PURPOSE

 • There are no education or degree requirements

-Citizens for Nuclear Technology Awareness (CNTA) is pleased to announce that the winner of the 2023 Nuclear Service Award is William (Bill) Wabbersen.
-This prestigious award was formally announced on October 24, 2023, at the 32nd Annual Teller Lecture held in Aiken, S.C.
+Citizens for Nuclear Technology Awareness (CNTA) is pleased to announce that the winner of the 2024 Nuclear Service Award is Kent Rosenberger.
+This prestigious award was formally announced on October 24, 2024, at the 33rd Annual Teller Lecture held in Grovetown, Ga.